Skip to main content

 Silence Notifications

 Turn on Do Not Disturb or Focus mode before recording.
-Nothing ruins a professional recording like a Slack ping popping up.
+Nothing ruins a professional recording like a notification popping up mid-take.

 Keep It Under 10 Minutes